Percent Problem Solving Explained: Definition, Examples, Practice & Video Lessons

 Since \)x$ is in decimal form, convert it back to a percent by moving the decimal point two places to the right:\[x = 1.25 \times 100\% = 125\%\]

-This indicates that 35 is 125% of 28, meaning it is greater than the whole amount.
-Percents can exceed 100% when the part is larger than the whole, such as scoring extra credit on a test.
+This indicates that 35 is 125% of 28, meaning it is more than the whole amount.
+Percents can exceed 100% when the part is greater than the whole, such as scoring extra credit on a test.

-Visualizing percents helps clarify their meaning: 0% means none of the whole, 100% means the entire whole, and values between 0% and 100% represent partial amounts.
+Visualizing percents helps clarify their meaning: 0% represents none of the whole, 100% represents the entire whole, and values between 0% and 100% represent partial amounts.
 Values above 100% indicate more than the whole.

-Regardless of the percent value, the problem-solving approach remains consistent: translate the problem into an equation using the relationships between part, percent, and whole, then solve for the unknown variable.
+In summary, solving percent problems involves translating word statements into equations using the relationships between part, percent, and whole, converting percents to decimals for calculation, and interpreting the results in context.
+This approach applies whether the percent is less than, equal to, or greater than 100%.